Earthworm Jim (video game): Release

-High definition remake
+High-definition remake

-In 2009 Gameloft released digitally an updated remake of the game on a number of mobile/handheld platforms.
-The remake was made entirely from scratch, without using the original game's code, and featured overhauled and smoothed graphics, a remixed soundtrack, re-recorded voice of Jim and touchscreen controls.
-Completely new, computer-themed levels were added, however, some previous features were lost.
-While extended version of the "New Junk City" level from the "Special Edition" is included, the "Big Bruty" ("Special Edition" new level) and "Who Turned out the Lights?" (secret level from the original release) are not present.
+In 2009, Gameloft released digitally an updated remake of the game on a number of mobile/handheld platforms.
+The remake was made entirely from scratch, without using the original game's code, and featured overhauled and smoothed graphics, a remixed soundtrack, a re-recorded voice of Jim, and touchscreen controls.
+Completely new, computer-themed levels were added.
+However, some previous features were lost.
+While the extended version of the "New Junk City" level from the "Special Edition" is included, "Big Bruty" ("Special Edition" new level) and "Who Turned Out the Lights?" (secret level from the original release) are not present.
 It was later released as a download for the Nintendo DSi as DSiWare, which is also downloadable on the Nintendo 3DS system.
 The only new addition for the DSiWare version was an extra minigame that involved the player using the system's camera on their own face, in order to mimic the same faces Jim would make on-screen.
 The Gameloft remake was also later released digitally on Xbox Live Arcade and PlayStation Network as "Earthworm Jim HD".
-It featured a comic book-like introduction, three new computer-themed bonus levels, and a 4 player multiplayer mode with special levels based on already existing ones.
+It featured a comic book-like introduction, three new computer-themed bonus levels, and a 4-player multiplayer mode with special levels based on already existing ones.